osalvador/tapiGen2/README.md

 tapiGen2 aims to automate the creation of PLSQL TABLE APIs.
 [You can use the online version](https://apex.oracle.com/pls/apex/f?p=48301:3:1326289165255::NO:3::)

-A table API, is a data access layer that provides the basic CRUD operations for a single table.
-The key principle, is to avoid repetition of SQL statements and consequently make it easier to optimize, maintain and enhance those statements.
+A table API is a data access layer that provides the basic CRUD operations for a single table.
+The key principle is to avoid repetition of SQL statements and consequently make it easier to optimize, maintain, and enhance those statements.
 For this reason, a data access layer is critical.
 Some of us build apps that perform DML on individual tables, and so we find TAPIs useful.

 - [Let's start](#letsStart)<br/>
 - [What's New](#watsNew)<br/>